AdrianGehrig/Project-Autonomous-Car/Software/PlanB_ArtificialNeuralNetwork/README.md

 ## 1.1 Normal starting procedure
 _If nothing has changed and the current state is still as we left it in SS18 this will work:_

-_If you want to start right away start this list at point ???_
+_If you want to start driving right away, without recording a dataset and training a model, start this list at point 15_

 _If you want to start with recording a new Dataset, start this list at point 1._